Softorage/HugoTheme-VibrantShadows/README.md

 And, we're done!

-After setting up the theme, copy the `postcss.config.js` file to the rrot of your Hugo Website directory.
+If you have extended version of Hugo installed, after setting up the theme, copy the `postcss.config.js` file to the root of your Hugo Website directory.
 We also recommend creating a `package.json` file in your Hugo Website directory.

 ### Using boilerplate provided